helena-intel/readmes/genai_accuracy_investigation.md

 - `DYNAMIC_QUANTIZATION_GROUP_SIZE`.
 Dynamic quantization is enabled by default on some devices.
 Setting `DYNAMIC_QUANTIZATION_GROUP_SIZE` to `0` disables dynamic quantization.
 - `KV_CACHE_PRECISION`.
 If this is set to int8, setting it to `f16` may improve accuracy.
 On CPU, an advanced option is to set `KEY_CACHE_PRECISION`, `KEY_CACHE_GROUP_SIZE`, `VALUE_CACHE_PRECISION` and `VALUE_CACHE_GROUP_SIZE` individually.

+## First inference

+For GPU and NPU, it is expected that first inference can be different.
+It should not be worse than second inference (this is considered a bug), but his can happen, so it is useful to check if the accuracy issue occurs only on first inference, or also on subsequent inferences.
+If the issue is with first inference only, a workaround is to do a warmup inference: `pipe.generate("hello", max_new_tokens=1)`.

 ## Model export